-Classified employees may leave their assigned work site for their lunch period provided they receive prior approval from their immediate supervisor.
+Education support professionals may leave their assigned work site for their lunch period provided they receive prior approval from their immediate supervisor.

 Schedules to provide adequate coverage to meet specific program and site needs shall be designed and implemented at each site by the immediate supervisor or staff.